kocurvik/deep_vp/README.md

 ## Citations

-If you find this work usefuel in your research please consider citing:
+If you find this work useful in your research please consider citing:

 ```
 @incollection{Kocur2021,